Encourage Residents’ Participation

 Pak Tin Community Service Team II and Tai Hang Sai Social Work Service Team were formally established in May 2018 and September 2018 respectively.
 The Teams aim to provide services and activities to elderly tenants and residents who are affected by these two clearance project respectively.
 Besides, local parties are connected and coordinated to promote caring community, thus to facilitate elders/ residents to get assistance in the community

 Community Investment Inclusion Fund Project

-Gaining financial support from the Community Investment and Inclusion Fund, Yan Tin Joyful Partnership Project and “Healthy and Sustainable Life in Shek Kip Mei” Community Support and Networking Project were formally established in May 2020.
-“Healthy and Happy Family in Pak Tin” Community Support and Networking Project was formally established in June 2020 while the "Good [email protected] Po"- Fu Tip Estate Community Support and Networking Project was established in April 2021.
+Gaining financial support from the Community Investment and Inclusion Fund, “Healthy and Happy Family in Pak Tin” Community Support and Networking Project was formally established in June 2020 while the "Good Neighbour@Tai Po"- Fu Tip Estate Community Support and Networking Project was established in April 2021.
 The teams aim at assisting residents to adapt the new living environment, promoting community supportive networks and enhancing residents’ belongingness, through volunteer training, as well as collaborations with local organizations, schools and commercial sectors.